exasol/exasol-driver-lua/doc/system_requirements.md

 ## Introduction

-The Exasol eriver for Lua (EDL) is a library for Lua that allows accessing an Exasol database to insert, update, delete and query data.
-EDL provides an API interface that closely resembles the API of [LuaSQL](https://keplerproject.github.io/luasql/) in order to be a drop-in replacement.
+The Exasol driver for Lua (EDL) is a library for Lua that allows accessing an Exasol database to insert, update, delete and query data.
+EDL provides an API interface that closely resembles the API of [LuaSQL](https://keplerproject.github.io/luasql/) in order to act as a drop-in replacement.

 ## About This Document